pyvista/pyvista/docs/extras/building_vtk.rst

 display (e.g using ``pyvista.set_jupyter_backend('ipyvtklink')`` and
 jupyterlab).
-In other words, this wheel will make VTK unusable outside of an off-screen environment, so only plan on installing it on a headless system without a X server.
+In other words, this wheel will make VTK unusable outside of an off-screen environment, so only plan on installing it on a headless system without an X server.

 Building ManyLinux Wheels